Visualization for Machine Learning and Knowledge Extraction

 Aim & Scope

-The central goal of this workshop is to bring together experts from machine learning (area 2 of the HCI-KDD pipeline) and visualization (area 6 of the HCI-KDD pipeline) – see image.
-Machine learning and Knowledge extraction is an enormously increasing field with many practical applications.
+The central goal of this workshop is to bring together experts from machine learning (area 2 of the HCI-KDD pipeline) and visualization (area 3 of the HCI-KDD pipeline).
+Artificial Intelligence/Machine learning and Knowledge extraction is an enormously increasing field with many practical applications.
 Whilst algorithm development is surely at the center of the whole pipeline, it is the visualization which ultimately makes the results accessible to the end user.
-Visualization thus can be seen as a mapping from arbitrarily high-dimensional spaces to the lower dimensions and plays a central and critical role in interacting with machine learning algorithms, and particularly with interactive machine learning (iML) with the human-in-the-loop.
+Consequently, visualization can be seen as a mapping from arbitrarily high-dimensional spaces into the lower dimensions perceivable to human end users and plays a central and critical role in interacting with machine learning algorithms.
+This is particularly important for interactive machine learning (iML) with the human-in-the-loop.